FROM

 “…and she said, she knew of many at your age of

-46 who keeps coming back to deliver and besides your husband signed the
+46 who keep coming back to deliver, and besides, your husband signed the

 God.
-In the time of the prophet; his companions asked him if
+During the time of the prophet, his companions asked him if they could devise methods to prevent their wives from becoming pregnant.
+They

 “You may or you may not,”